Spherical Message Passing for 3D Graph Networks: Experimental Studies

 \subsection{QM9}

 We apply the SphereNet to the QM9 dataset, which is widely used for predicting various properties of molecules.
 It consists organic molecules composed of up to 9 heavy atoms.
 Thus, this test can examine the power of the SphereNet for similar quantum chemistry systems.
-The dataset is original split into three sets, where the training set contains 110 000, the validation set contains 10 000, and the test set contains 10 831 molecules.
+The dataset is original split into three sets, where the training set contains 110,000, the validation set contains 10,000, and the test set contains 10,831 molecules.
 For energy-related properties, the training processes use the unit eV.
 All hyperparameters are tuned on the validation set and applied to the test set.
 We compare our SphereNet with baselines using mean absolute error (MAE) for each property and the overall mean standarized MAE (std.
 MAE) for all the 12 properties.
 The comparison results are summarized in Table~\ref{tb:qm9}.
-SphereNets achieves best performance on 8 properties and the second best performance on 2 properties.
-It also sets the new state of the art on the overall mean std.
-MAE of the QM9 dataset.
+SphereNets achieves best performance on 5 properties and the second best performance on 3 properties.
+It also improves the overall mean std.
+MAE of the QM9 dataset from 0.98 to 0.91 and sets the new state of the art.
+Notably, the most recent method PaiNN uses the same data splits as SphereNet in terms of sample numbers.
+Its final performance is the average of three different runs on three random splits.
+We follow such settings and run SphereNet on four properties including $\epsilon_\text{HOMO}$, $\epsilon_\text{LUMO}$, $U_0$, and $\mu$.
+The corresponding results are $22.9\pm0.2$, $18.8\pm0.2$, $6.28\pm0.05$, and $0.0243\pm0.00$, respectively.
+It is obvious that these results are highly close to those in Table~\ref{tb:qm9}, thus, we can draw consistent conclusions.